- Overview

 Topic Areas

 IeDEA data are collected for pediatric and maternal HIV/AIDS patients treated with antiretroviral therapies.
-Some topics of research using these data include:
+Some research topics using these data include:

 - Clinical, viral, and immune response of children with HIV to antiretroviral therapy and children's survival